 "I don’t know what happened, we just talked about their career expectations at their mid-year performance review."

 "They seemed excited about the work that they were doing."

-Assume you can hear me LMFAO at these statements.
+Assume you can hear me LMFAO at these statements inside my head.

 Looking at IT org. survey/engagement scores, compensation differentiation, and unscientific data gathering should help paint a picture.